 Teams will be notified after November 20 if they were selected as finalists and will need to prepare a presentation.

-Tyler Jacks and David Livingston will announce new details for the 2015 Bridge Project RFA.
-This event will also feature presentations by successful Bridge Project awardees and highlight information and resources that may benefit your application package.
+At this symposium and networking reception, Tyler Jacks and David Livingston announced new details for the 2015 Bridge Project RFA.
+The event also featured presentations by successful Bridge Project awardees and highlighted information and resources that may benefit application packages.